Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Results

 Moreover, we consider the high-dimensional setting under scenario 2, where the number of rows, \( n \), is fixed at 70, and the number of columns, \( p \), varies from 100 to 200.
 The corresponding NMSEs and AUCs are presented in Figure \ref{fig:performance-compare-2}.
 In these cases, we similarly observe that \textsc{Macomss} outperforms other methods in terms of NMSE and AUC.

 In both scenarios 1 and 2, we find that the AUCs of \textsc{Macomss} are close to that of the complete-data case (Panel (B) in Figures \ref{fig:performance-compare-1} - \ref{fig:performance-compare-2}), whether we have a large missing block with the increased number of rows (patients) or columns (clinical features).
 These results indicate that \textsc{Macomss} achieves nearly optimal performance in the predictive task using the imputed matrix, owing to its consideration of flexible sporadic and structural missingness mechanisms for data imputation.
-This is a unique feature not shared by existing regression-based, stochastic, and machine-learning-based imputation methods \citep{KNN_cite,JSSv045i03,pmm_cite,cart_cite}.